Article 1: Officers - Powers and Duties

-7.121 Elections/Appointments Committee shall inform the operating staff at large of an upcoming election with information on candidates, electoral procedure, and deadlines.
+7.1221 Elections/Appointments Committee shall inform the operating staff at large of an upcoming election with information on candidates, electoral procedure and deadlines.

-7.122 All operating staff employees in status positions shall have the right to vote for the OSC members by secret ballot.
+7.1222 All operating staff employees in status positions shall have the right to vote for the OSC members by anonymous ballot.

-7.125 The results shall be certified by the OSC Elections Committee at its next meeting and the final tabulation shall be given to the Secretary, who in turn shares a copy with the Administrative Aide for the OSC records.
+7.1224 Elections/Appointments Committee shall tabulate ballots.
+The final tabulation shall be given to the Administrative Aide for the OSC records.
+All candidates are notified after the election by email by the chair of the Elections/Appointments committee.
 The official results will be published in the Northern Staff News.

-7.131.
-Should a vacancy occur during a term, the vacancy shall be filled by the alternate member who received the next highest number of votes in the most recent OSC election or the first alternate appointed from the operating staff at-large.
+7.1231.
+Should a vacancy occur during a term, the vacancy shall be filled by the alternate member who received the next highest number of votes in the most recent OSC election, or the first alternate appointed from the operating staff at-large.